Dierme/latent-gan/README.md

 Dependencies
 ------------
-This model uses the heterooencoder available as a package from [4], which is to be available soon.
+This model uses the heteroencoder available as a package from [4], which is to be available soon.

 General Usage Instructions